 It's a sticky situation and I usually compromise with one or two early morning runs.
 The funny part is that I usually notice two things when I manage to get one of these rare runs into the schedule: 1.
 Running is one of the best ways to see new places.
-2. Running is one of the best ways to see new places.

 Though these reasons seem the same, they are actually different.
 The first simply means what it says in that there is no better way to become acquainted with a new town then in going out for a run through it.
 Sometimes you get lost but you most definitely see a different version of it then when you drive through - I promise, it will change your life and your trip if you run through new places on vacation (you never know what experience you will have).
 The second reason is like the first but it means this - if I do not get a run in (especially over a few days) the way in which I see the new locale is going to vary much differently than if I get in some running.
 A light early morning run actually helps my mind and body to be much more focused throughout the day and I enjoy myself so much more than when I opt for another 30 minutes of sleep.
 Bryan calls this phenomenon his running demons, but for me it's just simple biology - my body feels sluggish if I miss my run, while on the contrary my body can last longer and feels ready to do more. (the above picture is from our New Orleans Katrina clean up trip this summer)